Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: Introduction

-The forecasting results are complemented by additional empirical results on the degree of cross-country spillovers across countries.
-Considering different variants of the Diebold-Yilmaz spillover index \citep{dy2009} shows that our model detects sizable international relations across output, prices, long-term interest rates and stock markets which sharply increase during the global financial crisis.
-Zooming into variable-specific differences reveals that these overall values are driven by global movements in inflation and only limited movements in the other variables under consideration.
-These results are novel because they are based on using our unrestricted PVAR model and thus take into account information on a broad panel of countries and different macroeconomic and financial indicators.
-Finally, considering correlation matrices across point forecasts and using recent techniques used for analyzing social networks \citep{vziberna2014blockmodeling} provides novel insights on the properties of the forecasts which are consistent with actual developments during the global financial crisis and the euro area sovereign debt crisis.
+Our forecasting exercise is complemented by additional empirical results on the degree of cross-country spillovers.
+Considering different variants of the \citet{dy2009} spillover index shows that our model detects sizable international relations across output, prices, long-term interest rates and stock markets which sharply increase throughout the hold-out period.
+These increases are particularly pronounced during times of economic turmoil.
+Our findings hence provide novel insights on truly global connectivity since comparable large scale analyses are not feasible with standard econometric techniques.

 The remainder of the paper is structured as follows.
-In the next section we define the PVAR likelihood and the prior we use to carry out Bayesian inference and prediction.
-The following section discusses computation and develops our IRGA methods which allow for fast computation.
-Subsequently, we present results for our forecasting exercise which compares our PVAR-IRGA to a range of other approaches.
+In Section \ref{sec:PVAR} we define the PVAR likelihood and the prior we use to carry out Bayesian inference and prediction.
+Section \ref{sec:approxIRGA} discusses computation and develops our IRGA methods which allow for fast computation.
+It also includes a theoretical discussion on the approximation properties of IRGA.
+In Section \ref{sec: synth} we carry out a simulation exercise to complement the theoretical discussion while in Section \ref{sec: emp_work} we present results for our forecasting exercise which compares our PVAR-IRGA to a range of other approaches.
 This section also includes information on the extent of cross-country spillovers.
 The final section summarizes and concludes the paper.
-A technical appendix provides additional technical details.
+The appendix provides additional technical details and further empirical results such as robustness checks.